 Check on your Insurance

 This step is critical for both landlords and tenants.
 Before hurricane season starts, look over your insurance policy and make sure you are covered for any damages caused by hurricanes.
-Some hurricane policies don’t cover flood damages so it’s best to look into a policy tailored to flooding.
-Proper insurance is extremely important for a property close to the coast or a body of water.
+Some hurricane policies don’t cover flood damages so its best to look into a policy tailored to flooding.
+Proper insurance is extremely important for a property close to the coast or a body of water – hint, hint, Downtown Charleston.

 Downtown Charleston is known for flooding for several days during hurricanes.
 Flooding causes serious damage, especially to the historic properties.
 If your property is furnished, look into getting insurance that can replace any damaged items.
 This includes replacement cost coverage for your belongings.